fssa-batch3/sec_a_kishor.muruganandham__corejava_project_2/README.md

 ### Features

-- Add, Update, View, Delete,Search and List all Book.
+- Add, Update, View, Delete, Search and List all Books.
 - Register, Login, Update, Delete User.
-- Borrow, Renew, Return and Check availability of a Book.
+- Borrow, Renew, Return and Check the availability of a Book.

 ### User Persona